-For those who read Dutch I have published a history of China, entitled Het Hemels Mandaat: De Geschiedenis van het Chinese Keizerrijk (AUP: Amsterdam, 2018 revised edition) (English: The Heavenly Mandate: The history of the Chinese Empire until 1911) with a somewhat revisionist interpretation of the Chinese past.
+For those who read Dutch I have published a history of China, entitled Het Hemels Mandaat: De Geschiedenis van het Chinese Keizerrijk (AUP: Amsterdam, 2018 revised fourth edition) (English: The Heavenly Mandate: The history of the Chinese Empire until 1911) with a somewhat revisionist interpretation of the Chinese past.
 My book on the lay Buddhist group called the Non-Action Teachings (late 16th century to the present) came out in 2014 with Hawai'i University Press, as Practicing Scripture: A Lay Buddhist Movement in Late Imperial China.
-My newest book is Guan Yu: The Religious Afterlife of a Failed Hero (Oxford: Oxford University Press, 2017).
-I have just handed in a little book with the preliminary title "Religious culture and violence in traditional China" (30K), and hope to finish the first draft of a more substantial book on Chinese fears and accusations of witchcraft (150K) in the coming months.
+My book on Guan Yu came out in 2017 with Oxford University Press, as Guan Yu: The Religious Afterlife of a Failed Hero .
+A little new book has just come out with Cambridge University Press as well, with the title Religious Culture and Violence in Traditional China.
+I have now more or less finished my draft of a more substantial book on Chinese fears and accusations of witchcraft.
 Furthermore, I am preparing a new long term project on the histories of orality and textuality.

 My new email address in Hamburg is firstname.lastname@example.org .
 My new webaddress is https://bjterhaa.home.xs4all.nl/index.html.
 You always find me quickest through email.
-My Oxford email address and website will become inactive in the coming months.My new snailmail address:
+My Oxford email address and website are no longer active.My new snailmail address: